confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 `INSTR(string, substring, [position], [occurrence])`

-Returns a position of `substring` in `string` (first character is at position 1).
+Returns the position of `substring` in `string`.
+The first character is at position 1.

-If `position` is given search starts from that position.
+If `position` is provided, search starts from the specified position.
-If `occurrence` is given position of n-th occurrence is returned.

 Negative `position` causes the search to work from end to start of `string`.

+If `occurrence` is provided, the position of *n*-th occurrence is returned.

-If `substring` is not found the return value is 0.
+If `substring` is not found, the return value is 0.

 Examples:
 ```